yuriy-chumak/ol/README.md

 (please, this section is outdated, please wait to updates)

 OL can be embedded in your project.
-It supports direct calls for C functions for 32- and 64-bit platforms with full callback support.
+It supports direct calls for C functions for 32- and 64-bit platforms with full callables support.

 Please check the next code for sample usage: